themexpert/digicom/README.md

 Developer instruction will come soon.

 ### Development Process
-First configure `gulp-config.json` to match your settings `wwwDir` and `proxy` is important for your settings. so change them to match your own environment. if you have Node install, then run this command
+First clone the project from github and then configure `gulp-config.json` to match your settings `wwwDir` and `proxy` is important for your settings. so change them to match your own environment. if you have Node install, then run this command
 ```